 If you go digging into the details of what does, and does not qualify as rape of a spouse, you might be pretty shocked.
 For example, Connections reports, “Thirty states limit the types of crimes that may be prosecuted as spousal rape, often excluding crimes committed when the spouse is rendered incapacitated by mental illness or intoxication, even if the spouse purposely incapacitated the victim.”
 Needless to say, we clearly have a long way to go.
 But luckily, mainstream culture has put the conversation right in front of people’s faces, making it a difficult issue to ignore.

 Sexual assault continues to climb the ladder of highly-publicized media topics.
 Just take Hulu’s highly talked-about series, The Handmaid’s Tale, based on the book of the same name by Margaret Atwood.
 Or The Hunting Ground, an award-winning documentary shedding light on rape on college campuses.
 Couple these with the Netflix breakout hit, 13 Reasons Why, a series adapted from Jay Asher’s bestselling novel, and it’s clear there’s no way to hide just how prevalent sexual assault really is.

 10. Not all victims report the crime

 Despite sexual assault being a hot topic these days, there are still lots of cases that go unreported.
 A victim may be too afraid to go to the police, too unsure of what will happen, or assume that, because he or she was intoxicated, it wasn’t necessarily a crime.
-But that all needs to end.

 11. Blaming the victim isn’t OK